-- The bond between the metal and the carbon atom is said to be highly covalent in nature.
+- The bond between the metal and the carbon atom is often highly covalent in nature.

 - In some of the commercial chemical reactions, organometallic compounds are used as homogeneous catalysts.

-- These compounds are also used in the manufacture of some of the semiconductors which use the compounds such as trimethylgallium, trimethylaluminum, trimethylindium, and trimethyl antimony.
+- These compounds are also used in the manufacture of some of the semiconductors, which require the use of compounds such as trimethylgallium, trimethylaluminum, trimethylindium, and trimethyl antimony.

-- They are also used in the production of light emitting diodes.
+- They are also used in the production of light emitting diodes (or LEDs).

-- These compounds are used as catalysts and reagents during the synthesis of some of the organic compounds.
+- These compounds are used as catalysts and reagents during the synthesis of some organic compounds.

 - The complexes formed from organometallic compounds are useful in the facilitation of the synthesis of many organic compounds.